campbell-rehu/notes/udemy-aws-certified-developer-associate-course/section-15-cloudfront/notes.md

 - Different Cache behaviours for a given URL pattern
 - Route different kind of origins/origin groups based on the content type or path pattern

+#### CloudFront — EC2 as an Origin

+- EC2 instances can be used as an origin in two ways:
+  - Public EC2 instances
+    - Must have a public IP
+    - Security group must allow inbound traffic from
+  - Private EC2 instances behind a public Application Load Balancer
+    - The ALB must have a security group that allows inbound traffic from CloudFront
+    - The EC2 instances must allow the security group of the ALB

+### Geo Restriction

+- You can restrict who can access your distribution via
+  - allow list
+  - block list

+### CloudFront Signed URL / Cookies

+- Protect Cloudfront content so only users with the URL or Cookies can access the files
+- Signed URL = access to individual files (one URL)
+- Signed Cookies = access to multiple files (one cookie)
+- Process:
+  - Create a trusted key group and generate a public / private key pair
+  - The private key is used by the application to sign URLs
+  - The public key is stored in CloudFront to verify the URLs

+### CloudFront Advanced Topics

+#### Price Classes

+- Define the number of edge locations you want your content to be distributed to in order to balance costs and performance

+#### Multiple Origins

+- Route to different origins based on the content type

+#### Origin Groups

+- Have multiple origins to increase high-availability and provide failover

+#### Field-Level Encryption

+- Sensitive information can be encrypted at the edge using CloudFront public key
+- The data can then be decrypted by the application server using the private key

+### Real-time Logs

+- Real-time requests received by CloudFront can be sent to Kinesis Data Streams
+- Monitor, analyze and act based on performance